yiisoft/validator/docs/guide/extensions.md

 Yii 2 has a [scenarios] feature out of the box.
 Those of you that used it might be wondering why it's no longer the case with this package.
 Well, we think that from an architectural point of view, it's a design flaw.
-What seems to be more concise at first, tends to grow and became harder to read and maintain with a bigger amount of attributes/scenarios/business logic, while rewriting costs can be quite high.
+What seems to be more concise at first, tends to grow and became harder to read and maintain with a bigger amount of attributes/scenarios/business logic, while rewriting cost can be quite high.
 This was proved in practice, so this approach is discouraged and the recommended way with this package is to use separate DTO for each scenario.
 Sure, this will lead to some code duplication, but it's acceptable and will pay off in the future.
 Anyway, we decided to make it available through an extension, but use it with caution.